zamoose/Elbee-Elgee/README.markdown

 #### BuddyPress Support ####
 Elbee Elgee supports basic use of the [BuddyPress](<http://buddypress.org>) social media framework out of the box.
 Once BuddyPress version 1.3 is released, I hope to increase this support dramatically.
 At the very least, the basic Activity, Registration, Member, Forum and Blogs templates are supported.

+### Theme Options Page ###
+I have planned Elbee Elgee to be a flexible parent theme from the very early stages.
+One of the coolest features (in my opinion) is its ability to auto-load theme options from either the parent theme *or* child themes.
+This primarily takes place in `includes/functions/options.php` and allows for an arbitrary number of theme options to be set and configured by end users.

 #### Hooks ####
 Elbee Elgee has a few notable hooks, with many more planned.
 I welcome your suggestions.